-At a high level, there are three key benefits to IT transformation: strategic, financial, and improved business agility:
+At a high level, there are three key benefits to IT transformation: strategic, financial, and improved business agility.

-Before launching an IT transformation initiative, organizations should be knowledgeable about the long- and short-term business goals of the organization and its industry, as well as emerging trends in technology.
+Develop a plan to match IT to business goals: Before launching an IT transformation initiative, organizations should be knowledgeable about the long- and short-term business goals of the organization and its industry, as well as emerging trends in technology.
 IT should work closely with leadership to understand the unique needs of each department and what they need their technology to do.
 Next, IT should create a roadmap with timelines and a communication plan to inform staff of changes along the way.

-Along with obsolete technology comes outdated behaviors and practices.
+Outdated operating models: Along with obsolete technology comes outdated behaviors and practices.
 When preparing to update IT infrastructures, organizations should also think about the people and processes who will be using the new solutions.
 Selecting the right technology simplifies implementation and maintenance, and increases the likelihood of user adoption.

 The right partner, along with the right technology solutions, can greatly reduce the number of challenges that come with IT transformation.
 By providing a go-at-your-own-pace solution that supports major initiatives like the journey to the cloud and modernizing security, the right partner can help simplify adoption of new technologies and make IT transformation almost effortless.